braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 ### Resubscribe Users when Their Email Changes

-You may automatically resubscribe users when they change their e-mail address.
-For example, if a previously unsubscribed app group user changes their e-mail address to one that is not on Braze's unsubscribe list, they will automatically become resubscribed.
+You may automatically resubscribe users when they change their email address.
+For example, if a previously unsubscribed app group user changes their email address to one that is not on Braze's unsubscribe list, they will automatically become resubscribed.

-Learn more about best practices for e-mail list management [here][8].
+Learn more about best practices for email list management [here][8].

 ### Include a List-Unsubscribe Header